 - Toilet paper – a bottle, water, soap and a washcloth

-Also, pack your lunches in reusable food containers and shop with reusables.
+Also, pack your lunches in reusable food containers and bring your own containers to restaurants and stores.